Reader in Power Electronic Devices

 For the past ten years, I have worked on the development of silicon carbide (SiC) power devices.
 After working on SiC heterojunction devices during my PhD, I held a 5-year Royal Academy of Engineering Research Fellowship developing silicon-on-silicon carbide (Si/SiC) power devices for the harsh environment from 2012-2017.
-Work continues via H2020 and EPSRC grants I lead towards radiation tolerant Si/SiC devices for space applications.
+These devices continue to be developed with the aim of producing radiation tolerant Si/SiC devices for space applications.

 I am also very interested in the development of high voltage SiC devices for applications from the grid and future HVDC implementations, to traction and renewables.
-Now a member of the EPSRC Centre for Power Electronics National Executive, I will lead the 2018 Switch Optimisation theme, in which a consortium of Warwick, Coventry, Cambridge and Newcastle Universities, will attempt to be one of the first groups in Europe to develop and research SiC IGBTs.
+Now a member of the EPSRC Centre for Power Electronics National Executive, I lead the 2018 Switch Optimisation theme (EP/R00448X/1), in which a consortium of Warwick, Coventry, Cambridge and Newcastle Universities, are attempting to be one of the first groups in Europe to develop and research SiC IGBTs.

 I have worked extensively in other research fields including SiC and GaN power electronics, on the modelling of metal/semiconductor Schottky diodes and on energy harvesting techniques using rectennas devices.